A detailed syllabus helps both instructors and students. It communicates important information about a class:

 • Attendance, participation, and/or tardiness:

 Instructors must clearly outline their absence/participation and tardiness expectations in their course syllabus, including any penalties for absence or non-participation and tardiness as well as any procedures for missed work (see recommended make-up work statement under #7).
 The syllabus should also include a statement that all students are responsible for knowing the specific attendance/participation requirements as prescribed by their instructors and for the satisfactory make-up of missed work.
-When students are compelled for any reason to be absent form or unable to participate in class, they should immediately contact the instructor.
+Instructors should also provide information about how they wish students to contact them when students are unable to attend or participate in class.
+Instructors can also let students know about the Absentee Notification form available through the Dean of Students Office at https://www.valdosta.edu/administration/student-affairs/absentee-notification-form.php.
+This office will notify all instructors, but instructors must determine how the absence falls within the class attendance policy.
 The full absence regulations are available in the online catalog at http://catalog.valdosta.edu/undergraduate/academic-affairs/.
 Please consult the complete policy for further information about excused absences.

 • Academic Integrity